Stephen Peter Rosen

 Stephen Peter Rosen is a Harvard College Professor and Beton Michael Kaneb Professor of National Security and Military Affairs in the Government Department in the Faculty of Arts and Sciences at Harvard University and is known as a neoconservative.
 In addition to his academic work, Rosen was also Master of Harvard College's Winthrop House from 2003 to 2009.
 He is also Senior Counsellor to the Long Term Strategy Group based in Washington D. C., a defense consulting firm.

 Early life and education

-Rosen was born in NYC and grew up on Long Island.
+Rosen was born in New York City and grew up on Long Island.
 He received his A.B. (in 1974) and Ph.D. in Government from Harvard University.
 He was influenced by the teaching of Harvey Mansfield as an undergraduate.
 As a graduate student, Rosen roomed with Bill Kristol and Alan Keyes.
 His PhD dissertation entitled "Leadership in Foreign Policy" studied the ways in which Alexander Hamilton and Abraham Lincoln tried to moderate American public opinion that could negatively affect American foreign policy.
 As a postdoctoral fellow at Harvard he worked with Sam Huntington to create the Olin institute for Strategic Studies.